elastic/connectors/docs/DEVELOPING.md

 ## ServiceNow Connector

-The [Elastic ServiceNow connector](../connectors/sources/servicenow.py) is provided in the Elastic connectors python framework and can be used via [build a connector](https://www.elastic.co/guide/en/enterprise-search/current/build-connector.html).
+The [Elastic ServiceNow connector](../connectors/sources/servicenow.py) is provided in the Elastic connectors python framework and can be used as a [connector client](https://www.elastic.co/guide/en/enterprise-search/current/build-connector.html).

 ### Availability and prerequisites